This post is sponsored by The Home Depot.

 Slid open the battery compartment door, remove the old battery and install the new one.
 That's it!

-I'm now hooked with these HDX batteries, their quality and performance for the awesome value you get, it's a no brainer!
+I'm now hooked on these HDX batteries, their quality, and their performance for the awesome value you get, it's a no-brainer!
 And they're guaranteed to hold power for up to 10 years in storage.

 Eeeek!
 I love to be this organized! 😆